Moist Beach Club [MBC], contrary to what most people think, isn’t just a beach. It is rather a combination of a beach and a club.

 And you’ll find a wide variety of local and international dishes there.

-I must warn that things are quite expensive here, so expect to spend more for the same type of food you’ll find at other regular restaurants in Lagos.
+I must warn that things are quite expensive here, so expect to spend more for the same type of food you’ll find at other regular eateries in Lagos.

 As regards food hygiene,